-Protesters demonstrate at the US embassy in Iraq in the new test for Trump - The Media Times
+Protesters demonstrate at the US Embassy in Iraq in the new test for Trump - The Media Times

 Findings and tear gases

-The protesters, shortly joined by Iranian-backed Shiite Muslim militia leaders, threw stones at the embassy gate as others chanted, “No, no, America!
+The protesters, united by Iranian-backed Shia Muslim militia leaders for a short time, threw stones at the embassy gate while others chanted, “No, no, America!
 No, no, Trump!”

 Iraqi special forces prevented the entry of protesters, later strengthened by US-trained Iraqi counterterrorism forces.

-The embassy has been hit by sporadic but non-lethal rocket fire in recent months, and was shelled regularly after the US-led invasion of 2003, but has not been physically attacked by demonstrators this way before.
+The embassy has been hit by sporadic but non-lethal rocket fire in recent months, and was shelled regularly after the US-led invasion of 2003, but had not been physically attacked by demonstrators that way before.

-The Popular Mobilization Forces, a paramilitary group of militias that have been formally integrated into the Iraqi armed forces, said 62 militants and civilians were wounded by tear gas and stun grenades to disperse the crowd.
+The People’s Mobilization Forces, a paramilitary group of militias that have been formally integrated into the Iraqi armed forces, said 62 militants and civilians were injured by tear gas and stun grenades to disperse the crowd.

 A Reuters witness saw blood on the face of a wounded militant and on the stomach of another as their colleagues carried them away.